-Holiday markets are all full of street food, souvenirs and handmade treasures.
-Here’s a small selection of some of the most famous holiday markets that you’ll find on many Christmas cruises.
+Here’s a small selection of some of the most famous holiday market stops that you’ll find on many Christmas cruises.

 Nuremberg’s Christkindlesmarkt is perhaps the most famous holiday market in all of Europe.
 Enjoy a classic German Christmas with mulled wine, rum punch, Nuremberg sausages and gingerbread delicacies called “lebkuchen.”
 Take a ride in a stagecoach, or visit their international Market of Sister Cities.
 If you have little ones with you, take them to the Children’s Christmas Market, which features a merry-go-round and a Santa Claus house.
 You can even meet the golden-haired Christkind, a gift-giving Christmas angel.